Corfu: Iron Age

+Classical Age

+During the Persian invasion of 480 BC, it manned the second-largest Greek fleet (60 ships) but took no active part in the war.
+In 435 BC it was again involved in a quarrel with Corinth over the control of Epidamnus, and sought assistance from Athens (see Battle of Sybota).

-This new alliance was one of the chief immediate causes of the Peloponnesian War, in which Corcyra was of considerable use to the Athenians as a naval station, but did not render much assistance with its fleet.
-The island was nearly lost to Athens by two attempts of the oligarchic faction to effect a revolution; on each occasion the popular party ultimately won the day and took a most bloody revenge on its opponents (427 BC and 425 BC).
+This new alliance was one of the chief immediate causes of the Peloponnesian War, in which Corcyra was of considerable use to the Athenians as a naval station.
+Still, it did not render much assistance with its fleet.
+The island was nearly lost to Athens by two attempts of the oligarchic faction to effect a revolution; on each occasion, the popular party ultimately won the day and took a most bloody revenge on its opponents (427 BC and 425 BC).

-During the Sicilian campaigns of Athens Corcyra served as a supply base; after a third abortive rising of the oligarchs in 410 BC it practically withdrew from the war.
-In 375 BC it again joined the Athenian alliance; two years later it was besieged by a Spartan force, but in spite of the devastation of its flourishing countryside held out successfully until relieved.
-In the Hellenistic period Corcyra was exposed to attack from several sides.
+During the Sicilian campaigns of Athens, Corcyra served as a supply base; after a third abortive oligarchic rising in 410 BC, it effectively withdrew from the war.
+In 375 BC, it again joined the Athenian alliance; two years later, it was besieged by a Spartan force, but despite the devastation of its flourishing countryside, it held out successfully until relieved.
+In the Hellenistic period, Corcyra was under attack from several directions.

-In 303 BC, after a vain siege by Cassander, the island was occupied for a short time by the Lacedaemonian general Cleonymus of Sparta, then regained its independence and later it was attacked and conquered by Agathocles of Syracuse.
+In 303 BC, after a vain siege by Cassander, the island was occupied for a short time by the Lacedaemonian general Cleonymus of Sparta, then regained its independence.
+Later, it was attacked and conquered by Agathocles of Syracuse.
 He offered Corfu as dowry to his daughter Lanassa on her marriage to Pyrrhus, King of Epirus.
 The island then became a member of the Epirotic alliance.
 It was then perhaps that the settlement of Cassiope was founded to serve as a base for the King of Epirus' expeditions.
-The island remained in the Epirotic alliance until 255 BC when it became independent after the death of Alexander, last King of Epirus.
-In 229 BC, following the naval battle of Paxos, it was captured by the Illyrians, but was speedily delivered by a Roman fleet and remained a Roman naval station until at least 189 BC.
+The island remained in the Epirotic alliance until 255 BC, when it became independent after the death of Alexander, the last King of Epirus.
+In 229 BC, following the naval battle of Paxos, it was captured by the Illyrians.
+Still, it was speedily delivered by a Roman fleet and remained a Roman naval station until at least 189 BC.
 At this time, it was governed by a prefect (presumably nominated by the consuls), but in 148 BC it was attached to the province of Macedonia.
 In 31 BC, it served Octavian (Augustus) as a base against Mark Antony.